Runaway production: "Creative" and "economic" runaways

 A report commissioned by the Directors Guild of America (DGA) defined two classes of runaway productions.
 "Creative runaways" are film and television projects that are produced, in part or in whole, outside the United States based on requirements of the script, setting, or due to preferences of the actors or director.
 Alternatively, "economic runaways" are productions made in other countries to "reduce costs."
 This type of production typically involves films that are set (written to be shot) in the United States but which instead have been outsourced to other countries such as Canada, Australia, Fiji, Germany, Hungary, Ireland, New Zealand, South Africa, or the United Kingdom.

 Since economic runaways can be caused by a variety of factors, more recent scholarly research has further refined the definition.
 In general, there are three different categories of runaway productions (1) artificial economic runaways,(2) natural economic runaways, and (3) artistic runaways.
 Artificial economic runaways are films shot abroad or in another domestic locale or jurisdiction because of artificial, or legislatively created, incentives designed to lure productions.
 Natural economic runaways are films that shoot in a location to take advantage of natural economic occurring phenomenon—like cheap labor—that lower production costs.
 Artistic runaways are films that shoot abroad to artistically service the story – a film about Paris that shoots in Paris.

 Motives may be mixed: for example, Francoist Spain kept foreign exchange controls from the Spanish Civil War to the 1970s.

 Filming in Spain was the only way for American producers to indirectly recover the box-office profits from local cinemas exhibiting American films.

-Cheap labor, increasingly skilled, and varied landscapes also contributed to bring to Spanish locations super-productions such as Alexander the Great (1956), The Pride and the Passion (1957), Solomon and Sheba (1959).
+Cheap labor, increasingly skilled crews, and varied landscapes also contributed to bring to Spanish locations super-productions such as Alexander the Great (1956), The Pride and the Passion (1957), Solomon and Sheba (1959).

 Producer Samuel Bronston established himself in Spain to link American producers and Spanish talent and authorities.

-Patton (1970) also benefited of Spanish soldiers playing Americans and Germans in battle scenes and WWII equipment made available by the Spanish army.
+Patton (1970) also benefited from Spanish soldiers playing Americans and Germans in battle scenes and from utilizing World War II equipment made available by the Spanish army.

 According to CEIDR, Canada receives 90% of U.S. runaway productions, and offers the bulk of the government subsidies.
 A subsidy is defined as financial contributions or kickbacks where "government revenue that is otherwise due is foregone or not collected", according to GATT – General Agreement on Tariffs and Trade.